Skip to main content

 • Managing Talent (Graduate)

-Ozias A. Moore is an Assistant Professor of Management in the College of Business at Lehigh University.
-He has also been a Visiting Assistant Professor at the Wharton School of the University of Pennsylvania in the Organizational Behavior subgroup within the Management department.
-He received his B.S. in Business Administration from the University of Pittsburgh, an M.S. in Engineering from the University of Pennsylvania, and an M.S. and Ph.D. in Human Resource Studies from Cornell University.
+Ozias A. Moore is an assistant professor of management in the College of Business at Lehigh University.
+In addition, he served as a visiting assistant professor at the Wharton School of the University of Pennsylvania in the management department during the 2019-2020 academic year.
+He received his B.S. in business administration from the University of Pittsburgh, an M.S. in engineering from the University of Pennsylvania, and an M.S. and Ph.D. in human resource studies from the ILR School at Cornell University.

-His research and teaching are informed by his experience inclusive of key management and executive-level positions at Westinghouse Electric Corporation, IBM Corporation, American Express, Pfizer, Inc. and PMP® (Project Management Professional) certification prior to obtaining his doctorate.
+Before completing his Ph.D., Ozias’ work experience was inclusive of key management and executive-level positions at Westinghouse Electric Corporation, IBM Corporation, American Express, and Pfizer, Inc. He is also a PMI (Project Management Institute) certified PMP® (Project Management Professional).

 Education